Orange-OpenSource/angular-swagger-ui/README.md

 ```

 #### Writing your own modules
-Modifying angular-swagger-ui can be achieved wrting your own modules.
+Modifying angular-swagger-ui can be achieved by writing your own modules.
 As an example your can have a look at the ones in src/scripts/modules.
-A module is an object (can be a service) having a function "execute" and must return a promise.
+A module is an object (can be a service) having a function "execute" which must return a promise.

 You can make your module modifying behaviours at different phases:

-* BEFORE_LOAD: allows modifying swagger descriptor request before it is sent
+* BEFORE_LOAD: allows modifying Swagger descriptor request before it is sent
-* BEFORE_PARSE: allows modifying swagger descriptor after it has been loaded
+* BEFORE_PARSE: allows modifying Swagger descriptor after it has been loaded
+* PARSE: allows adding a Swagger parser for content types other than JSON
-* BEFORE_DISPLAY: allows modifying internal parsed swagger descriptor before it is displayed
+* BEFORE_DISPLAY: allows modifying internal parsed Swagger descriptor before it is displayed
 * BEFORE_EXPLORER_LOAD: allows modifying API explorer request before it is sent
 * AFTER_EXPLORER_LOAD: allows modifying API explorer response before it is displayed